Diagnosis: Autism, Prognosis: Poor, End Result: Excellent

 Food and airborne allergens were a significant and debilitating problem.
 He sometimes was confined to his room with headaches for weeks at a time.
 A very careful nutritional program was designed and implemented.
 In subsequent revisits the staff continued to update and expand his physical, intellectual, and physiological programs.
 Yuya accomplished these programs with great determination and with his family’s full support and encouragement.
-The fact is that autism in children can be overcome with our programs.

 At the time he entered school his reading ability was significantly above his peers.

 He started to write at eight years of age, and his writing continued to improve, as did his speech and his maturity.
 The staff of The Institutes and Yuya’s parents agreed he was ready to start school.
 He succeeded as a part-time student with his peers and continued his Intensive Treatment Program at home.
 He then entered school as a full-time student at his age level.